Introduction

 How do we write out the route lines to a shapefile?

 The answer to this relies on understanding how the GTFS tables are related.
-The routes.txt file contains information about each route, but does not contain any geographic information.
-The file shapes.txt contains the draw order and rules for creating line shapes for each route, but if you inspect the table for shapes.txt, there is only one column : shape_id.
+The routes.txt file contains information about each route but does not include any geographic data.
+The file shapes.txt contains the draw order and rules for creating line shapes for each route, but if you inspect the table for shapes.txt, there is only one column: shape_id.

 How do we relate the lines created by shapes.txt to the routes.txt table?
-To join this data together we need trips.txt.
-Remember that trips.txt is a vital link to the rest of the GTFS tables - it has a relationship to nearly each mandatory table in the GTFS dataset.
-A trip belongs to a specific route (route_id) and the length/shape of a trip is defined by the link in the shape_id field in the trips.txt file to the shapes.txt file.
+To join this data together, we need the trips.txt file.
+Remember that trips.txt is a vital link to the rest of the GTFS tables, as it has a relationship with nearly every mandatory table in the GTFS dataset.
+A trip belongs to a specific route (route_id), and the length/shape of a trip is defined by the link in the shape_id field in the trips.txt file to the shapes.txt file.
 This relationship is highlighted in red below:

 Let’s try creating line features for each route in our dataset.

 2. We know that shapes and trips are linked through shape_id, as we saw in the relationship diagram earlier.
-What we want is to join the geometry information from shapes.txt to the attribute information from trips.txt.
-To accomplish this we can use a FeatureMerger.
+What we want to do is join the geometry information from shapes.txt with the attribute information from trips.txt.
+To accomplish this, we can use a FeatureMerger.
 In this case, let’s use ‘trips’ as the Supplier and ‘shapes’ as the Requestor (shapes is ‘requesting’ attributes from trips):

-We are expecting many duplicate suppliers, as there are many trips per shape.
+We expect to encounter many duplicate suppliers, as there are multiple trips per shape.
 Since we only want the shapes and 1 occurrence of the route information per shape, we will choose the second option, of setting ‘Process Duplicate Suppliers’ to ‘Yes’.

 Let’s inspect the output from the FeatureMerger by adding an inspector transformer to the Merged port (alternatively, run the workspace with Full Inspection enabled and double click on the dark grey bubble with the feature count coming from the ‘Merged’ port):

 In the image above, I have highlighted the #2 route heading towards Burrard Station.
 The points seen on the map are vertices for the line segments, not our stops.
-What this shows us is that lines have been successfully generated with trip segment information, but we are still missing some route information that is only contained in our routes.txt table.
-Therefore we need to perform a second join using another FeatureMerger to merge routes.txt to the output of our first FeatureMerger.
+This indicates that lines have been successfully generated with trip segment information; however, we are still missing some route information that is only contained in our routes.txt table.
+Therefore, we need to perform a second join using another FeatureMerger to merge routes.txt to the output of our first FeatureMerger.

 3. This time, we will only be merging attributes, and the link will be based on route_id:

 4. Add a writer, in this case Esri Shapefile, selecting an output dataset location and setting Shapefile Definition to Automatic.
-When the Feature Type dialogue appears set Shapefile Name to the attribute fme_feature_type, then connect it to the FeatureMerged_2 Merged port.
-Some attribute names on the Shapefile feature type have been changed however FME automatically maps them.
-For more stable linkages of attributes names, right-click on the feature flow and select Replace Link with AttributeManager.
+When the Feature Type dialogue appears, set Shapefile Name to the attribute fme_feature_type, then connect it to the FeatureMerged_2 Merged port.
+Some attribute names on the Shapefile feature type have been changed; however, FME automatically maps them.
+For more stable linkages of attribute names, right-click on the feature flow and select Replace Link with AttributeManager.

 Let’s run this translation and inspect the output to see if we have achieved the desired result: